filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

         - In `func VersionForNetwork` add `case network.Version(XX+1): return Version(XX+1), nil`.
     - Add the new version to the gen step of the makefile.
         - Add `$(GO_BIN) run ./builtin/v(XX+1)/gen/gen.go`.

+You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/232), which added the skeleton for network version 22.

-## Actor Version Lotus Integration Checklist
+## Lotus Checklist

 1. Import new actors: